herrera-ignacio/go-in-practice/README.md

 ### Objectives

-* Understanding Go's concurrency model
+* Understanding Go's CSP-based concurrency model
-* Using goroutines for concurrent processing
+* Concurrent processing with goroutines
-* Locking and waiting
+* Locking and waiting with the `sync` package and *buffered channels*.
-* Using channels for communication between goroutines
+* Communication between goroutines using channels
 * Strategically closing channels

 ### Techniques